-Pin onto a board or wall inspiring clippings and random pieces of paper.
+Pin inspiring clippings and random pieces of paper on a board or wall.
 By using your vertical space, you'll give them a place to live instead of left in a forgotten pile of papers.
 That's what Interior designer Vanessa Francis did in her home office by dedicating the space under her shelving and behind her monitor to thought-provoking imagery.
-It's also a way to liven up typically unused wall space.Continue to 9 of 10 below.
+It's also a way to liven up typically unused wall space.Continue to 9 of 11 below.

 Install a Wall of Cabinets

 If you have the space and budget, consider bringing in a bank of cabinets to improve your organization.
 A wall of built-in cabinets in this office by Rookery Design keeps items out of the way.
 Consider stock kitchen cabinets from a home improvement store that can do the same job hiding office supplies and files.
 Top cabinets with a length of countertop for extra workspace.
 Or, head to Ikea for cabinetry that you can customize to fit in your office.

 Create a Command Center

 Bring the same efficiency of a mudroom or kitchen family command center into your office.
 Create a home office station that includes your printer, a corkboard, files, and a calendar.
 The benefit of clustering essential items into a centralized area of your space means you have immediate access to critical paperwork and supplies, preventing them from being misplaced and cluttering other areas of your office.
 A small table creates the base of operations for a few well-chosen items in this home office by Interior Love Affair.

 Use Desktop Drawers